CommunityDragon/Docs/assets.md

 Files with unknown path are put in `unknown/` subdirectories.

+## Tips and tools

-**Tip:** to download whole directories, you can use one of these tools:
+To download whole directories, you can use one of these tools:
  - https://github.com/Hi-Ray/cd-dd/
  - https://github.com/BlossomiShymae/snip-snip

+Don't forget to use the search bar!
+It accepts regular expressions and can search either globally (whole patch) or locally (from current directory).
+If it's more convenient you can also use the (huge) [list of all exported files](https://raw.communitydragon.org/latest/cdragon/files.exported.txt).

+Directory listing is also available as JSON, to be used from scripts or tools.
+Prefix the URI path with `json/` to fetch it; e.g. [https://raw.communitydragon.org/json/latest/game/](https://raw.communitydragon.org/json/latest/game/).

 ## Client paths